lwylonis/classification-tutorial/README.md

 - Implement all TODOs in the files specified above
 - Commits should be pushed to your remote branch on github
 - Checkout your branch on Google Colab, fetch and rebase, and test your code using run commands (see `bash` folder)
-- Report your scores below (you should get a number higher than 51%) i.e.
+- Report your scores below (you should get a number higher than 90% on MNIST and 51% on CIFAR-10) i.e.
 ```
+Mean accuracy over 10000 images: 91.370% (MNIST)
-Mean accuracy over 10000 images: 52.840%
+Mean accuracy over 10000 images: 52.840% (CIFAR-10)
 ```

 ## Tutorial - Training and running a convolutional neural network (CNN)